Early Assurance and Other Special Academic Programs

 Seven-Year Liberal Arts/Dental Education Program

-This program is designed to integrate the liberal arts and basic medical sciences.
-The MMEDIC Program provides early acceptance to the School of Medicine for a limited number of students who have completed two years of their undergraduate study.
-It offers an integrated curriculum that incorporates medical-school related courses and enables students to enhance their transition to the curriculum at the School of Medicine.
+The MMEDIC Program provides early acceptance to the School of Medicine or School of Dental Medicine for a limited number of students who have completed two years of their undergraduate study.
+It offers an integrated curriculum composed of medical/dental school-related courses, enabling students to enhance their transition to the professional school curriculum.

 BA/BS – Master of Public Health